How to Use MailChimp with WordPress

 Connecting Mailchimp to Your WordPress Site With a Plugin

-In order to set up MailChimp with WordPress, you’ll need to spend a little time getting everything set up.
+To set up MailChimp with WordPress, you’ll need to spend a little time getting everything set up.
 You’ll then be able to connect the two systems.
 Let’s walk through how this process works.

 Step 1: Sign Up for a Mailchimp Account